MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/combine-office-add-in-and-teams-app.md

 1. Open a second instance of Visual Studio Code.
 1. Select Teams Toolkit from the **Activity Bar**.
 1. Select **Create a new app**.
-1. In the **Select an option** dropdown menu, select **Outlook add-in > Taskpane**.
+1. In the **Select an option** dropdown menu, select **Outlook add-in** > **Taskpane**.
 1. Select the folder where you want to create the add-in.
 1. Give a name (with no spaces) to the project when prompted.

     Teams Toolkit creates the project with basic files and scaffolding and opens it in a new Visual Studio Code window.
 You will use this project as a source for files and markup that you add to the Teams project.

-1. Although you won't be developing this project, verify that it can be sideloaded from Visual Studio Code before you continue.
-Use the following steps:
+1. Although you won't be developing this project, perform the following steps to verify that it can be sideloaded from Visual Studio Code before you continue:

     1. Make sure Outlook desktop is closed.
     1. Open Visual Studio Code.